bpesquet/bpesquet.github.io/content/slides/git-github/index.md

 ---

+## Git fundamentals

+---

 ### Git in a nutshell

-- Free and open source DVCS designed in 2005 to manage the Linux kernel source code.
+- Free and open source DVCS published in 2005 to manage the Linux kernel source code.
 - Has become the standard tool for versioning software.
 - Can handle any text-based project: knowledge bases, books, etc.
+- Designed as a command line tool.

 [![Git logo](images/git-logo.png)](https://git-scm.com/)